SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 Use output_processors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we will instruct LLM to output a JSON object to respond.
+In this example, we will instruct the LLM to output a JSON object in response.
 We will use the `JsonParser` to parse the output back to a `dict` object.

 .. code-block:: python